 - salt and freshly ground black pepper

-- Immediately serve out a little of the pasta onto each dish, then top with a sprinkling of reserved bacon and parmesan.
-Top this layer with more pasta and the remaining bacon and parmesan.
-Finally, grind over salt and pepper and scatter with basil or parsley if you like.
+- Serve out a little of the pasta onto each dish.
+Top with a little of the reserved bacon and parmesan and grind over a little more salt and pepper.
+Top this layer with more pasta and the rest of the bacon and parmesan.